 The computational studies in nanoparticles have demonstrated that there has been considerable progress in Nano and biotechnology in the last several years.
 However, several key challenges have also become apparent, including the need for a better understanding of nanoparticle behaviour in vivo and the development of more effective nanoparticle therapeutics.
 Computational efforts are becoming an important tool in addressing both of these challenges, as well as in generally facilitating and accelerating nanotechnology-based translational research.
 The Nanoinformatics has come out as a new research area that covers raw data management, analysis of the data derived from biomedical applications and simulation of nanoparticle interactions with biological systems depicting the integration of biology, nanotechnology and informatics to form the basis for computational Nanomedicine.

-Track 8: Research and Development of Nanomedicine
+Track 8: Nanomedicine research

 Nanomedicine has been developing rapidly in recent years, particularly in the development of novel Nano tools for medical diagnosis and treatment.
 For instance, a new trend is becoming prevalent in developing Nanosystems for simultaneous tumour diagnosis and therapy.
 A new terminology "Theranostics" has been frequently used and applied in pre-clinical research and trials.
 A Nanosystem can simultaneously achieve both cell targeted in vivo imaging and photothermal treatment of cancer.
 While achieving concurrent high spatial and temporal resolution of the lesions via cell targeting; special non-evasive treatments are implemented at the same time by various means, such as localized drug release hyperthermia, and photo-thermal therapy.
 Inspired by these challenging problems in biomedical fields, the development of the nanotechnologies will be the key in addressing some of the critical issues in medicine, especially in early cancer diagnosis and treatment.

-Track 9: Nanoparticles as precise Drug Delivery System
+Track 9: Precise Drug Delivery System

 With the remarkable development of Nanotechnology in recent years, new drug delivery approaches based on the state-of-the-art nanotechnology have been receiving significant attention.
 Nanoparticles, an evolvement of nanotechnology, are increasingly considered as a potential candidate to carry therapeutic agents safely into a targeted compartment in an organ, particular tissue or cell.
 These particles are colloidal structures with a diameter less than 1,000 nm, and therefore can penetrate through diminutive capillaries into the cell’s internal machinery.
 This innovative delivery technique might be a promising technology to meet the current challenges in drug delivery.
 The different types of nanoparticles drug delivery systems under investigation and their prospective therapeutic applications, and also present a closer look at the advances, current challenges, and future direction of nanoparticles drug delivery systems.

-Track 10: Polymer Nanoparticles for Nanomedicine
+Track 10: Polymer Nanoparticles

 The use of nanoscale materials and processes to address human disease is perhaps the most promising, considering that most complex downstream symptoms of disease are initiated by molecular level phenomena.
 Nanomedicine is defined as biological and medical intervention at the nanometer scale for the treatment, diagnosis, and increased understanding of biology and disease.
 Tremendous advances in the area of polymer synthesis and self-assembly have given rise to a new toolbox of engineered nanosized delivery and diagnostic agents that permit systemic and local administration, circulation in the bloodstream, and uptake and diffusion at the cellular and subcellular level.

-Track 11: Design and Characterization of Nano Drug System
+Track 11: Nano Drug System Characterization

 Recent years have witnessed the rapid development of inorganic nanomaterials for medical applications.
 At present, nanomedicines-nanoparticles (NPs) destined for therapy or diagnosis purposes-can be found in a number of medical applications, including therapeutics and diagnosis agents .Pushing the limits of nanotechnology towards enhanced Nanomedicines will surely help to reduce side effects of traditional treatments and to achieve earlier diagnosis.
 The interplay between engineered nanomaterials and biological components is influenced by complex interactions which make predicting their biological fate and performance a nontrivial issue.
 We hope that both early-stage and experienced researchers will find it valuable for designing nanoparticles for enhanced bio-performance.
 Nanoemulsions have attracted great attention in research, dosage form design and pharmacotherapy.
 This is as a result of a number of attributes peculiar to nanoemulsions.